ml-archive/nodes-php-nemid/README.md

 You got your p12 certificate now generate pem files, use following commands:

 ##### publicCertificate:
-`openssl pkcs12 -nodes -in path.p12 -out certificate.pem -clcerts -nokeys`
+`openssl pkcs12 -in path.p12 -out certificate.pem -clcerts -nokeys`

 **NB: Remove the initial lines with `Bag Attributes` if present.**